08Aristodemus24/virtuals-data-cleaning/readme.md

 A:
 -

+* what's the difference between $GAME and $virtuals
+A:
+-virtuals is us basically, they need to have virtuals to buy game.
+Buy virtuals -> swap it to any token like game.
+See the virtuals as the currency

 * if someone asks to change their tag, bio, or profile picture direct the question to Aemyn
 Q:
 -